-But Aptos is not a new entity of its own, in fact the company was founded by developers who formerly worked on Diem, Meta’s blockchain initiative that was abandoned in January.
-This means that Aptos already has a solid foundation to build their products off of.
+But Aptos is not a new entity of its own, in fact, the company was founded by developers who formerly worked on Diem, Meta’s blockchain initiative that was abandoned in January.
+This means that Aptos already has a solid foundation to build its products off of.

 Aptos utilizes key elements of the former Diem blockchain and Move, a Rust-based programming language independently developed by Meta.
 The company also claims the network will be able to process over 130k transactions per second using its parallel execution engine (Block-STM), which results in low transaction costs for users.

 What’s Happening with Aptos?